 Chief Operations Officer (COO) and Vice President of Business Development

-Ms. Steele is responsible for guiding NICHQ’s operations; offering programmatic leadership; and providing guidance on strategy and organizational development.
-Rachel has more than ten years of management, healthcare, and business strategy experience.
-Prior to coming to NICHQ, she had been consulting with non-profit organizations and as a member of the Bard Group – a boutique firm working with physicians and hospitals – to strengthen strategy, organizational development, and executive and management capabilities.
-Before that, Rachel provided strategic planning, organizational development, and clinical quality expertise for Network Health, a Medicaid health plan based in Cambridge, and serving Massachusetts.
-Rachel has a Masters degree in counseling psychology, and is a certified Myers Briggs practitioner.
+Rachel Steele is responsible for guiding NICHQ’s operations; offering programmatic leadership; and providing guidance on strategy and organizational development.
+Steele has more than 10 years of management, healthcare and business strategy experience.
+Prior to coming to NICHQ, she had been consulting with non-profit organizations as a member of the Bard Group–a boutique firm working with physicians and hospitals–to strengthen strategy, organizational development and executive and management capabilities.
+Before that, Steele provided strategic planning, organizational development and clinical quality expertise for Network Health, a Medicaid health plan based in Cambridge, and serving Massachusetts.
+Steele has a master's degree in counseling psychology and is a certified Myers Briggs practitioner.

 Tom Dahlborg, MSM

 Chief Financial Officer (CFO) and Vice President of Strategy

 Tom Dahlborg is responsible for guiding NICHQ’s finance strategy and ensuring its financial condition as well as overseeing its analytical functions.
 Dahlborg has more than 26 years of extensive leadership experience building patient-and-family centered, empathetic, compassionate care models; analyzing and meeting patient and family expectations; and optimizing strategic partnerships, ventures and teams.
 Before joining NICHQ, Dahlborg was the executive director of the Hygeia Foundation, a nonprofit research institute in Falmouth, Maine.
 Dahlborg received his master’s degree in Health Services Management from Lesley University and his bachelor’s degree in Healthcare Administration from Stonehill College.